Jonalona/ShinyProxy-Usage-Statistics/README.md

 - We need to modify two lines in the default config at `/etc/influxdb/influxdb.conf`.
 By default, InfluxDB does not allow us to use the Flux query language (not to be confused with InfluxQL).
 The queries provided in `/flux-queries` use the Flux query language.
   - Commented lines indicate that those settings are used by default.
 To explicitly make InfluxDB do something else, we can uncomment a line to overide default settings.
   - Under `[http]`:
-     - Find the commented settings `flux-enabled' and `flux-log-enabled`, uncomment them, and change their bool values to `true`
+     - Find the commented settings `flux-enabled` and `flux-log-enabled`, uncomment them, and change their bool values to `true`

 ### 2. Create the database and table